Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 * path
 * properties

-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.

-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.

-  'includeSource': true // boolean | Also include **source** (in addition to **entries**) with folder information on **nodeId**
-  'fields':  // Array<string> | A list of field names.
+  'includeSource': true //  | Also include **source** (in addition to **entries**) with folder information on **nodeId** 'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.